Rheingau – Past, Present, (And Future?) Greatness

 Change came in the early 19th century with Napoleon’s conquest and the radical secularization that followed.
 Merchants, banks, and wealthy individuals took over, attracted by the status and secure investment the Rheingau vineyards represented.

 In the 20th century, two calamitous wars and their aftermath took a devastating toll.
-Post-war, extensive Flurbereinigung (vineyard reorganization) saw to it that stunning vertical labyrinths such as the Rüdesheimer Berg and its terraces of ungrafted old vines were smoothed into more anonymous submission.
+Post-war, extensive Flurbereinigung (vineyard reorganization) smoothed stunning vertical labyrinths such as the Rüdesheimer Berg into more anonymous submission.
 Today we must look long and hard to find preserved parcels, such as the Kaisersteinfels, poised so high on the Rüdesheimer Berg as to be out of bulldozer’s reach.

 A mid-century propensity to creeping sweetness in German wines was compounded by the country’s 1971 Wine Law, which diluted much of what had been distinctive about the Rheingau (including its unique system of Prädikate).